Peaks are preserved under run-sorting: Descents in a permutation after run-sort

 where $l>k$ is the largest entry in the run containing $a$.
 As in the construction of $\insSwap_a$, we write the $\gamma$-run as a concatenation of the elements less than $k$, and elements greater than $k$:

-Now, let $\mu$ denote the (contiguous) sequence of runs appearing immediately after $l$ in $\pi$, starting with an element greater than $e_m$.
-This could be empty.
-Similarly, let $\nu$ be the contiguous sequence of runs appearing immediately after $e_m$ in $\pi$, starting with an element greater than $l$.
-This could also be empty.
+Now, let $\mu$ denote the contiguous sequence of runs (possibly empty) appearing immediately after $l$ in $\pi$, starting with an element greater than $e_m$.
+Similarly, let $\nu$ be the contiguous sequence of runs (possibly empty) appearing immediately after $e_m$ in $\pi$, starting with an element greater than $l$.

 Hence, the elements in $\alpha$ which are strictly greater than $k$, together with the elements in $\mu$ form a contiguous segment of elements in $\pi$.
 Let us call this segment $\Sigma_1$.
 Moreover, the elements in $\gamma$ greater than $k$, together with the elements in $\nu$ also form a contiguous segment, $\Sigma_2$.
 We then define \defin{$\insFlip_a(\pi)$} as the permutation obtained from $\pi$ by interchanging $\Sigma_1$ and $\Sigma_2$.
 It is straightforward to verify that $\insFlip_a$ is an involution.